Derick11Mekuto/fullname-using-js-prompt/README.md

 Tools used:
 html and Javascript

-To run it just open your browser
+To run it just open "fullnamePrompt" using your browser.